pwangy/Pocket-Zodiac/README.md

 ## Updating Your README.md

-`README.md` is a Markdown file that describes your project.
-These files can be used in many different ways- you may have noticed that we use them to generate entire Canvas lessons- but they're most commonly used as homepages for online Git repositories. **When you develop something that you want other people to use, you need to have a README.**

-Markdown is not a language that we cover in Flatiron's Software Engineering curriculum, but it's not a particularly difficult language to learn (if you've ever left a comment on Reddit, you might already know the basics).
-Refer to the cheat sheet in this lesson's resources for a basic guide to Markdown.

 ### What Goes into a README?

 This README should serve as a template for your own- go through the important